cmcconnell1/study-guides/README.md

 The following study guides are planned for future addition:

+### High Priority
 - Docker Cheat Sheet
 - AWS Services Overview

+### Medium Priority
 - Terraform Best Practices
 - CI/CD Pipeline Design
 - Microservices Architecture

+### Low Priority
 - Cloud-Native Application Development
 - Site Reliability Engineering (SRE) Principles
 - Observability and Monitoring

+For more details on the planned guides, see the [Future Guides Roadmap](future-guides.md).

+## Development Roadmap

+### Phase 1: Content Enhancement (Current)
+- Improve existing Kubernetes guide
+- Add practical examples and getting started content
+- Update with version-specific information

+### Phase 2: Structural Improvements
+- Implement modularization plan
+- Create new modules for better organization
+- Ensure proper cross-linking between modules

+### Phase 3: Expansion
+- Add new study guides starting with Docker and AWS
+- Create downloadable cheat sheets
+- Add interactive elements

 ## License

 This repository and its contents are licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Contributors who have helped create and maintain these guides
+- The open-source community for providing valuable resources and tools
+- Documentation teams of various technologies for their official references